bbauska/HTML5-Basics/README.md

 |src             |the address of the resource included in the iframe|
 |width           |sets the width of the iframe (if not specified, the default width is 300 pixels)|

-*Note: Because each browsing context is a complete document environment, every `&lt;iframe&gt;` in a page requires increased memory and other computing resources.*
+<i>Note: Because each browsing context is a complete document environment, every `<iframe>`
+in a page requires increased memory and other computing resources.</i>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Explain the use of rel="nofollow", rel="noreferrer", rel="noopener" attribute?
+<h3>Q. Explain the use of rel="nofollow", rel="noreferrer", rel="noopener" attribute?</h3>

 **1. rel="nofollow"**

 When `rel="nofollow"` tag is used, it instruct the search engines not to pass any PageRank from one page to the other.
 It does not allow it to pass the authority to the specific website.
 The main advantage of using this attribute is to control the spam attack.

 There may be times, when you do not have control over what people publish on your websites, for example some blog comments and some kind of forum posting.

 **Example:**